RosterElf Logo

 Evidence requirements

-When medical certificates or other documentation is required.
+When medical certificates or other supporting documentation are required.

 Extended absences

-Additional requirements for absences longer than a certain period.
+Additional steps for absences longer than a set period.

 Return to work